- Common uses

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: dextromethorphan; certain medications for seizures such as carbamazepine (Carbatrol, Epitol, Tegretol), phenobarbital, and phenytoin (Dilantin, Phenytek); ketoconazole; nefazodone; pioglitazone (Actos); rifabutin (Mycobutin); rifampin (Rifadin, in Rifamate, in Rifater, Rimactane); rifapentine (Priftin); and thioridazine.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with abiraterone, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

-- tell your doctor if you have an infection or are experiencing unusual stress, have had a recent heart attack, or if you have or have ever had adrenal or pituitary gland problems, heart failure, an irregular heartbeat, high blood pressure, a low level of potassium in your blood, or heart or liver disease.
+- tell your doctor if you have an infection, a low level of potassium in your blood, or are experiencing unusual stress, have had a recent heart attack, or if you have or have ever had adrenal or pituitary gland problems, heart failure, an irregular heartbeat, including QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death), high blood pressure, or heart or liver disease.

 - you should know that abiraterone is only for use in men.
 Women should not take this medication, especially if they are or may become pregnant or are breastfeeding.
 If taken by pregnant women, abiraterone may harm the fetus.
 Women who are, could become, or may be pregnant should not touch abiraterone tablets without protective gloves.
 If a pregnant woman takes or touches abiraterone tablets, she should call her doctor immediately.